infosecB/awesome-detection-engineering/contributing.md

 # Contribution Guidelines

+Thanks for your consideration to contribute the the Awesome Detection Engineering list!
+Please read through these guidelines if you'd like to submit a contribution.

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.